EveryVoiceTTS/EveryVoice/docs/install.md

 In order to use EveryVoice on GPUs, you must install PyTorch and Cuda, Python 3.10 or more recent, a number of other dependencies, and EveryVoice itself.
 The following sections describe three ways to accomplish this:

-## Using Pip

-We hope direct installation from PyPI will work:

- - Follow the [PyTorch installation instructions](https://pytorch.org/get-started/locally/) relevant to your hardware, but specify version 2.1.0: `torch==2.1.0`, and `torchaudio==2.1.0`.

- - Install EveryVoice:

-       pip install everyvoice

 ## Scripted installation -- recommended

 The EveryVoice installation process can be somewhat involved, so we have automated it as much as we could.